 Place a few carefully selected plants at your workspace.
-Research shows that plants can increase productivity and will allow your inner gardener to thrive!
+Research shows that plants can increase productivity within your home office and will allow your inner gardener to thrive!

 A comfortable and supportive chair is a must.
 Choose something from a reputable brand with good reviews.
-Or ask one of our Makers to help you create a bespoke office set up that optimises your space through multifunctional design.
+Or ask one of our architects or designers to help you transform your space by creating a bespoke office set up that optimises your space through multifunctional design.

 9. Storage and space